nFerrar/Iter/Planned Features.md

 Nested information in Event Actions that will allow more control over events.

 Proof of concept: random events now working with nested information!

+Lockable Containers
+---

+Make Containers lockable.
+This would be a cool thing.